The most underreported story of the 20th century.

 In her book, Wilkerson highlights the community leaders in the North and West who either migrated themselves or who had parents or grandparents who did.
-They include former Cleveland Mayor Carl Stokes to former Detroit Mayor Coleman Young to former first lady Michelle Obama.
+They range from former Cleveland Mayor Carl Stokes to former Detroit Mayor Coleman Young to former first lady Michelle Obama.

 There are also a number of cultural icons in the same category.
-They range from musicians Miles Davis and John Coltrane to author Toni Morrison to singers Diana Ross and Aretha Franklin to media executive Oprah Winfrey to baseball pioneer Jackie Robinson.
+They include musicians Miles Davis and John Coltrane as well as author Toni Morrison, singers Diana Ross and Aretha Franklin, media executive Oprah Winfrey and baseball pioneer Jackie Robinson.